Calling Clinical Genetics Fellows to join the Training Program Committee – Clinical Genetics

 Description

 This is a great opportunity for Fellows who are willing to support current Clinical Genetics Advanced Trainees and the training program.

 In this role, you'll help shape the physicians of the future and positively contribute to the direction, workforce and culture of Clinical Genetics in Australia and Aotearoa New Zealand.

-One of the main roles of Training Program Committee (TPC) in Clinical Genetics is to monitor and assess individual trainee progress in Clinical Genetics for Australasia.
+One of the main roles of TPC – Clinical Genetics is to monitor and assess individual trainee progress in Clinical Genetics for Australasia.

-You'll be involved in reviewing and monitoring of the training program requirements, assessment and curricula in consultation with the relevant Specialty Society(ies) and other stakeholders, and recommend changes to the College Education Committee, via Training Program Management Committee.
+You'll be involved in reviewing and monitoring the training program requirements, assessment and curricula in consultation with the relevant Specialty Society(ies) and other stakeholders, and recommend changes to the College Education Committee, via Training Program Management Committee.

 • marking case reports and College Projects

-• monitor training of, and provide support to, supervisors in Clinical Genetics;
+• monitor training of, and provide support to, supervisors in Clinical Genetics

-• accredit Advanced Training sites or programs in Clinical Genetics;
+• accredit Advanced Training sites or programs in Clinical Genetics

-• assess recognition of prior learning;
+• assess recognition of prior learning

-• advise on matters relating to Overseas Trained Physicians, as requested;
+• advise on matters relating to Overseas Trained Physicians, as requested

-• modify individual training requirements, as appropriate, in accordance with College policies and procedures;
+• modify individual training requirements, as appropriate, in accordance with College policies and procedures

 • assess and provide advice on specialist recognition in Clinical Genetics for Fellows in the Paediatric and Child Health Division or the Adult Medicine Division who have not completed the Clinical Genetics Advanced Training program.

-For more information regarding the roles and composition of the Training Committee, please refer to the Terms of Reference (PDF).
+For more information regarding the roles and composition of the Training Committee, refer to the Terms of Reference (PDF).

 Meetings are held 3 times per year.